Git-Hub-dot/Basic_Calculator_Project/README.md

 ## 🧮 <u>**Basic Calculator Web App**</u>

-A sleek, responsive, and production-ready calculator built using HTML, CSS, and JavaScript.
+A sleek, responsive, and production-ready calculator built by **SAROJ DHITAL** using HTML, CSS, and JavaScript.
 This project features modern design principles with glassmorphism-inspired UI, smooth animations, and full support for basic arithmetic operations.
 ***